geneontology/geneontology.github.io/_docs/guide-go-evidence-codes.md

 * automatically generated annotations

-## Experimental Evidence codes
+## Experimental evidence codes

 The EXPerimental (EXP) evidence codes indicate that there is evidence from an experiment directly supporting the annotation of the gene.
 For example, an association between a gene product and its subcellular localization as determined by immunofluorescence would be supported by the Inferred from Direct Assay (IDA) evidence code, a subtype of EXP evidence.
 Use of an experimental evidence code in a GO annotation indicates that the cited paper displayed results from a physical characterization of a gene or gene product that has supported the association of a GO term.
-The Experimental Evidence codes are:
+The experimental evidence codes are:

 * [Inferred from Experiment (EXP)](http://wiki.geneontology.org/index.php/Inferred_from_Experiment_(EXP)){:target="_blank"}